nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * **Tasks that have already exceeded their deadline**

-  > You still want to complete the task, so you set a later deadline for it. <br>
+  > You still want to complete the task, but you intend to postpone its deadline. <br>

   **_E.g.
 Buy aunt's birthday present_** <br>
   You have unfortunately already missed her birthday, but you still want to give her a